Are LLM Evaluators Really Narcissists? Sanity Checking Self-Preference Evaluations: Abstract

 \section{Abstract}

 Recent research has shown that large language models (LLMs) favor their own outputs when acting as judges, undermining the integrity of automated post-training and evaluation workflows.
-However, it is difficult to disentangle which evaluation biases are explained by narcissism versus general experimental confounds, distorting measurements of self-preference bias.
-We discover a core methodological confound which could reduce measurement error by \textbf{89.6\%}.
-Specifically, LLM evaluators may deliver self-preferring verdicts when the judge responds to queries which they completed incorrectly themselves; this would be true regardless of whether one of their responses is their own.
-To decouple self-preference signals from noisy outputs on hard problems, we introduce an \textbf{Evaluator Quality Baseline}, which compares the probability that a judge incorrectly votes for itself against the probability that it votes for an incorrect response from another model.
-Evaluating this simple baseline on 37,448 queries, only \textbf{51\%} of initial findings retain statistical significance.
-Finally, we turn towards characterizing the entropy of ``easy'' versus ``hard'' evaluation votes from LLM judges.
-Our corrective baseline enables future research on self-preference by eliminating noisy data from potential solutions.
-More widely, this work contributes to the growing body of work on cataloging and isolating judge-bias effects.
+However, it is difficult to disentangle which behaviors are explained by narcissism versus experimental confounds.
+Specifically, LLM evaluators may deliver self-preferring verdicts when comparing responses to questions they fail on; these verdicts may not depend on the identity of the author, but on evaluator quality.
+We correct this by directly comparing the judge's voting distribution in cases where it evaluates itself versus another model.
+This evaluator quality baseline reveals that only \textbf{51\%} of examples in previous findings retain statistical significance against this null hypothesis, covering \textbf{89.6\%} of total self-preference probability mass.
+Finally, we compare the entropy of voting distributions, suggesting uncertainty-driven overlap, and show that our procedure enables more careful documentation against the backdrop of judge-bias research.
+Code and data are publicly available at \url{https://github.com/djroytburg/sanity_checks_for_self_preference}